 The treatment of Maroteaux-Lamy syndrome is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, surgeons, orthopedists, cardiologists, dental specialists, ear-nose-throat specialists (otorhinolaryngologists), specialists who deal with diseases of the lungs and respiratory tract (pulmonologists), specialists who asses and treat hearing problems (audiologists), specialists who asses and treat vision problems (ophthalmologists), and other healthcare professionals may need to systematically and comprehensively plan the treatment.
 Genetic counseling may be of benefit for affected individuals and their families.
 Psychosocial support for the entire family is essential as well.

-In 2005, the U.S. Food and Drug Administration (FDA) approved the orphan drug Naglazyme® (galsulfase) for the treatment of individuals with Maroteaux-Lamy syndrome.
+In 2005, the U.S. Food and Drug Administration (FDA) approved the orphan drug Naglazyme (galsulfase) for the treatment of individuals with Maroteaux-Lamy syndrome.
 Naglazyme is an enzyme replacement therapy (ERT), a therapy in which the missing or inactive enzyme is replaced with a genetically engineered (recombinant) version.
-For more information, contact:
+Studies on long-term follow-up of ERT with galsulfase are now available, and indicate an acceptable safety profile with several improvements demonstrated, including extended survival.

 Additional treatment is symptomatic and supportive.
 For example, surgery may be necessary to treat various abnormalities associated with Maroteaux-Lamy syndrome including carpal tunnel syndrome, skeletal malformations, spinal cord compression, degeneration of the hip, and hernias.
 Heart valve replacement may be necessary in some cases.
 Surgical removal of the tonsils and/or adenoids may be recommended.
 Tracheomalacia is usually treated by noninvasive measures, but in rare cases can require surgical intervention.